 Family members have to walk on eggshells and quickly learn that the addict dictates the mood for the entire family.
 Family members don’t have the opportunity to explore their own interests and feelings.
 Life is about keeping the peace, simply surviving, and trying to keep the family from imploding.

-Addicts having varying degrees of functioning or fulfilling their responsibilities.
-For most, addiction progresses with the quantity and frequency of their drug or alcohol use increasing.
+Addicts having varying degrees of functioning.
+For most, addiction progresses as the quantity and frequency of their drug or alcohol use increases.
 Drugs and alcohol become the primary way the addict copes with problems and uncomfortable feelings.
-Their lives revolve around alcohol and drugs – getting more, using, and recovering.

-Other forms of compulsive behavior or dysfunction (gambling, sex addiction, unmanaged mental health problems) create similar family problems.
+Other forms of dysfunction or compulsive behaviors (gambling, sex addiction, unmanaged mental health problems) can create similar family problems.

 The Enabler (Caretaker)

 The enabler tries to reduce harm and danger through enabling behaviors such as making excuses or doing things for the addict.
 The enabler denies that alcohol/drugs are a problem.

 The enabler tries to control things and hold the family together through deep denial and avoidance of problems.

 The enabler goes to extremes to ensure that family secrets are kept and that the rest of world views them as a happy, well-functioning family.

 The enabler is often the addict’s spouse, but can also be a child.